 - Optimization of all efforts

-- Self-organization of a larger number of developers
+- Self-organization of a more significant number of developers

 - Possibility to detect anomalies in productivity